-How to use FAX to ENCAPSULATED Postscript Converter
+What is FAX to ENCAPSULATED Postscript Conversion?

 The FAX file format uses MIME type image/fax and is commonly compressed with Group 3 or Group 4 codecs for efficient transmission.
 EPS files use the MIME type application/postscript and contain both vector and bitmap graphics, making them suitable for desktop publishing.
 EPS supports PostScript language commands and can be embedded in other documents.